KenKundert/assimilate/doc/installing.rst

 plus there is a common configuration file shared by all setups.
 You are free to place most settings in either file, whichever is most convenient.
 All the configuration files are placed in ~/.config/assimilate.
 If you run *Assimilate* without creating your configuration files, *Assimilate* will create some starter files for you.
-A configuration is specified using Python, thus the content of these files is formatted as Python code and is read by a Python interpreter.
+A configuration is specified using NestedText_.

 As a demonstration on how to configure *Assimilate*, imagine wanting to back up your home directory in two ways.
 First, you want to backup the files to an off-site